 Your obligations

-If you live or work around affected areas in QLD or WA, look out for this ant.
+If you live or work around affected areas in QLD or NSW, look out for this invasive ant.
 You must report any suspected sightings.

 Report sightings